List of Internet pioneers: Gérard Le Lann

 Gérard Le Lann proposed the sliding window scheme for achieving reliable error and flow control on end-to-end connections.
-He joined Vint Cerf's research team at Stanford University during 1973-4 and Cerf incorporated his sliding window scheme into the research work for the Transmission Control Program (TCP).
+He joined Vint Cerf's research team at Stanford University during 1973-74 and Cerf incorporated his sliding window scheme into the research work for the Transmission Control Program.

 Le Lann is included on the Stanford University "Birth of the Internet" plaque and mentioned in the Stanford TCP project completion report.

 Bob Metcalfe

 Bob Metcalfe (born 1946) designed and began implementing Ethernet and the PARC Universal Packet for internetworking while studying for his PhD at Harvard University and working at Xerox Parc.
-He contributed to early discussions on the Transmission Control Program at the International Network Working Group (INWG) meeting in June 1973, and participated in the initial design of TCP, worked out at Stanford during 1973–74.
+He contributed to early discussions on the Transmission Control Program at the INWG meeting in June 1973, and participated in the initial design of TCP, worked at Stanford during 1973–74.
 He was acknowledged by Cerf and Kahn in their seminal 1974 paper on internetworking.
 In addition, along with Yogen Dalal, he contributed to discussions leading up to the splitting of TCP, which influenced the work of Jon Postel, published in the Internet Experiment Note series.

 John Shoch

 John Shoch worked on internetworking at Xerox Parc.
-He contributed to early discussions on the Transmission Control Program at the June 1973 INWG meeting, as well as discussions in August 1977, and was acknowledged in an early version of TCP version v4 in September 1978.
+He contributed to early discussions on the Transmission Control Program at the June 1973 INWG meeting, as well as discussions in August 1977 about splitting TCP from IP, and was acknowledged in an early version of TCP version 4 in September 1978 in which the split was implemented.
 He published several Internet Experiment Notes in the late 1970s and 1980, and his work was referenced in the final IP version 4 that would be standardized in (1980) and (1981).